nyutiz/nwtzlang/README.md

 # ‼️ THERE IS MANY BUGS WHICH I WILL SOLVE OR YOU CAN BUT DONT USE IT **NOW** IN YOUR PROJECT ‼️

-## (Honestly I publish it just to use it in another project which is (for now) private)
+## (Honestly I publish it just to use it in another project which is (for now) private, a lot of features a not implemented)

 # A New Interpreted Programming Language called NWTZ lang

 Written in Rust, this new interpreted language aims to provide **seamless importation from other programming languages such as Python, Java, or C libraries, making it a multi-purpose utility language.
-For machine learning, commutation etc.**
+For machine learning, commutation etc.** (not implemented)

-(Honestly I publish it just to use it in another project which is (for now) private)

 ## Goals & Planned Features